loader image

 Modular

-3612 pcs, No stickers
+3685 pcs, No stickers

 But why?

 When my sister was young I read her stories, but I couldn’t find well written versions of the classic fairytales.
 I read lots of them and most don’t make any sense.
 I think their meaning has gotten lost in translation.
 It’s hard to write a conflict and perspective children can understand, let alone in 2 paragraphs.
 I think how modern Doctor Who used to be written is the way to go.
-Short, straight to the point, not afraid to say what’s on your mind.
+Tight, straight to the point, and not afraid to say what’s on your mind.

 Kaya is 14 years old and an “older sister” of the reader.
 She gets to see all twists & turns, and deal with conflicts that make children reason and think from both sides.
 Kaya doesn’t always make the morally right choice, but understandable ones.
 She learns from previous stories and adapts them in new ones.
 This does mean that like in real life not all stories end on a good note, but there’s always the next day.
 Her stories give meaning & weight.
 Modern tellings of fairytales often are too sweetened and old ones end on a pointless dark note.
 Both miss a more realistic viewpoint or the intented lesson which is why Kaya is important.
 Kaya is not a hero, she’s a companion.

 When my sister was young I read her stories, but I couldn’t find well written versions of the classic fairytales.
 I read lots of them and most don’t make any sense.
 I think their meaning has gotten lost in translation.
 It’s hard to write a conflict and perspective children can understand, let alone in 2 paragraphs.
 I think how modern Doctor Who used to be written is the way to go.
-Short, straight to the point, not afraid to say what’s on your mind.
+Tight, straight to the point, and not afraid to say what’s on your mind.

 Designer interview